dashbird/site/content/knowledge-base/architectural-patterns/serverless-functions-composition-strategies.md

 ## Breaks Isolation

 Second, the `CreateUser` function must be aware of other services and at least some of their implementation details.
-For example: it must be aware that these services are implemented as a Lambda function.
+For example, it must be aware that these services are implemented as a Lambda function.
 This breaks the _isolation_ property.

 ## Breaks Zero-waste